Help finding your item .........

-And if you still come up empty then please see the Q & A page for further guidance.
+And if it's definitely still not mentioned then please see the Q & A page for further guidance.

-And you may be even more surprised to learn that it's simply because they don't actually exist.
+And even more surprised when you learn they don't actually exist.

-I'm talking about notable brands and manufacturers of the time who could easily have hooked up with Trumptonshire.
+Notable brands and manufacturers of the time who could well have hooked up with Trumptonshire ......... but didn't.

 Which is a pity.
-But when you look at all the stuff that was actually produced,then maybe we didn't do too badly.
+But when you look at all the stuff that was actually produced,maybe we didn't do too badly !

 A big surprise this one.Particularly as they hooked up with other series like The Magic Roundabout and The Wombles.